Age of Empires III: The WarChiefs: Act 2: Shadow

 In Age of Empires III: Definitive Edition, Shadow is significantly revised, with Chayton and Holme having fought alongside each other in the Civil War.
-Chayton has stronger convictions about his Sioux ancestry, his Lakota uncle "Frank" Warbonnet replaces both Amelia and Crazy Horse's roles, Holme is more openly discriminatory towards the Natives, and all Native enemies are replaced with outlaws.
+Chayton has stronger convictions about his Sioux ancestry, his Lakota uncle "Frank" Warbonnet, the younger brother of his late father, replaces both Amelia and Crazy Horse's roles, Holme is more openly discriminatory towards the Natives, and all Native enemies are replaced with outlaws secretly under Holme's command.
+Furthermore, Chayton, whose relationship with Holme frays more quickly, turns against him altogether after meeting with Frank, altering the fifth scenario so Chayton attacks Holme's fort without helping him build it first.
 In the end, Chayton, now wanted for treason against the US, tells Frank that he plans to leave behind both his tribe and the Falcon Company to keep everyone safe, and he disappears to go on a journey.

 Other versions

 The WarChiefs expansion pack was bundled with Age of Empires III Complete Collection, featuring the full game of Age of Empires III, The WarChiefs, and the second released expansion The Asian Dynasties, released on September 15, 2009, in the United States.

 Age of Empires III, The WarChiefs and The Asian Dynasties have been ported to Mac OS X by MacSoft.